Product overview of Cloud Storage

 • Terraform: Terraform is an infrastructure-as-code (IaC) tool that you can use to provision the infrastructure for Cloud Storage.

-• Cloud Storage FUSE: Cloud Storage FUSE allows you to mount Cloud Storage buckets to your local file system.
+• Cloud Storage FUSE: Cloud Storage FUSE lets you mount Cloud Storage buckets to your local file system.
 This enables your applications to read from a bucket or write to a bucket by using standard file system semantics.

 Securing your data